Go to Top

 }

-For References starting with @, it is implemented as a Raw reference that accepts and returns the Chunk Promise itself.
+For a Reference starting with @, it is implemented as a Raw reference that returns the Chunk Promise itself.
 Through this, a reference to the Promise can be obtained.
 (CAUSE #1)

-Unserialize & Prototype Pollution - To the essence of Chunk
+Unserialize & Prototype Pollution - Towards the Essence of Chunk

-The implementation of the getOutlinedModel() function just before the vulnerability patch is as follows.
+The implementation of the getOutlinedModel() function just before the vulnerability patch can be seen as follows.
 (ReactFlightReplyServer.js:595)

 function getOutlinedModel<T>(